dataluscorp/browser/toolkit/components/telemetry/docs/collection/origin.rst

 Origin Telemetry
 ================

-*Origin Telemetry* is an experimental Firefox Telemetry mechanism that allows us to privately report origin-specific information in aggregate.
+*Origin Telemetry* is an experimental Datalus Telemetry mechanism that allows us to privately report origin-specific information in aggregate.
-In short, it allows us to get exact counts of how *many* Firefox clients do certain things on specific origins without us being able to know *which* clients were doing which things on which origins.
+In short, it allows us to get exact counts of how *many* Datalus clients do certain things on specific origins without us being able to know *which* clients were doing which things on which origins.

-As an example, Content Blocking would like to know which trackers Firefox blocked most frequently.
+As an example, Content Blocking would like to know which trackers Datalus blocked most frequently.
 Origin Telemetry allows us to count how many times a given tracker is blocked without being able to find out which clients were visiting pages that had those trackers on them.

 .. important::

     This mechanism is experimental and is a prototype.
-    Please do not try to use this without explicit permission from the Firefox Telemetry Team, as it's really only been designed to work for Content Blocking right now.
+    Please do not try to use this without explicit permission from the Datalus Telemetry Team, as it's really only been designed to work for Content Blocking right now.

 Adding or removing Origins or Metrics is not supported in artifact builds and build faster workflows.
-A non-artifact Firefox build is necessary to change these lists.
+A non-artifact Datalus build is necessary to change these lists.

-This mechanism is enabled on Firefox Nightly only at present.
+This mechanism is enabled on Datalus Nightly only at present.

 .. important::

-    Every new or changed data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection>`__ from a Data Steward.
+    Every new or changed data collection in Datalus needs a `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection>`__ from a Data Steward.

 Privacy
 =======